camunda/camunda-docs/docs/components/zeebe/deployment-guide/operations/network-ports.md

 ## Gateway

-The gateway needs to receive communication on

-- `zeebe.gateway.network.port: 26500` from clients/workers, and
-- `zeebe.gateway.cluster.contactPoint: 127.0.0.1:26502` from brokers
+The gateway needs to receive communication via `zeebe.gateway.network.port: 26500` from clients/workers, and `zeebe.gateway.cluster.contactPoint: 127.0.0.1:26502` from brokers.

 The relevant [configuration](../configuration/configuration.md) settings are: